What's at stake in Week 16: Predictions, playoff scenarios, more

 Jeff Legwold's pick: The first back-to-back losing seasons for the Broncos since 1971-72?
 They need to win the final two games to avoid that distinction.
 In the end, the pursuit of some personal goals might help them as a team.
 Rookie running back Phillip Lindsay is nine yards away from a 1,000-yard rushing season and 113 yards away from tying Dominic Rhodes' NFL record for rushing yards in a rookie season by an undrafted player.
 Toss in the uncertainty over coach Vance Joseph's future as well as perhaps that of quarterback Case Keenum, and there is a lot on the table for the Broncos in this one.
 Broncos 24, Raiders 17

 Paul Gutierrez's pick: Derek Carr has not thrown an interception since Oct.
 7, a stretch of 301 passes, and while the Broncos offer a No Fly Zone-lite secondary, it will still be a challenge.
-Plus, Von Miller and Bradley Chubb might be champing at the bit to take down Carr, who has already been sacked 47 times.
+Plus, Von Miller and Bradley Chubb might be champing at the bit to take down Carr, who already has been sacked 47 times.
 But in what could be the final Raiders game in Oakland -- at night and against an ancient rival -- Jon Gruden's team prevails.
 Raiders 17, Broncos 16

 Woodson: 'Denver finds a way to win this game'